Words: NAIT staff

 Hosted by Liz Pittman, the techlifetoday podcast features insight and expertise from NAIT alumni, students and staff.
 It's the place to “learn and be entertained by people with a passion and purpose inside and outside the classroom.”
 Episodes publish monthly between September and May.

-Listen below or subscribe on Apple Podcasts and Google Play.
+Listen below or subscribe on Apple Podcasts, Google Play or Spotify.

 Episode 9: Pride in Edmonton and how to be a LGBTQ ally

 In our final episode of the season, Liz sits down with Tim Ira, NAIT’s student diversity and inclusion coordinator, and Marni Panas (Management ’91, Computer Systems Technology ’02), an activist for transgender rights.
 They talk about five years of pride at NAIT, the future of the Edmonton Pride Festival, what being an ally means and how privilege can get in the way.